French Electronic Music The Definitive Guide: History, Artists and the French Touch

 32. Rone (Erwan Castex) – Producer and DJ known for his emotive and cinematic electronic music.

-33. Acid Arab (Duo formed Guido Minisky and Hervé Carvalho) – Known for blending electronic music with Middle Eastern sounds.
+33. Acid Arab (Duo formed by Guido Minisky and Hervé Carvalho) – Known for blending electronic music with Middle Eastern sounds.

 34. Polo & Pan (Paul Armand-Delille and Alexandre Grynszpan) – Duo known for their psychedelic and tropical electropop.